Configurable Work Item Statuses

 Feature flags and licensed feature

-We’ll use the feature flag work_item_status_feature_flag
+We use the feature flag work_item_status_feature_flag

-throughout the development of this feature.
+throughout the development of the GA release of the feature.

-We’re using this feature flag rollout issue.
+We’re using these rollout issues:

 Since the feature will only be available in Premium and Ultimate tier, we consider it a licensed feature.